sapcc/octavia-f5-provider-driver/README.md

   - `controller_worker`: REST endpoints for Octavia, synchronization loop
   - `sync_manager`: Builds AS3 declarations and sends them to the BigIP device.
   - `status`: Methods for setting status in database.
 Used by `controller_worker`.
-- `db`: Repository classes, scripts for migration from Neutron to Octavia
+- `db`: Repository classes (CRUD abstractions over sqlalchemy ORM objects)
 - `network`: Layer 2 network drivers (Neutron hierarchical port binding driver, no-op driver)
 - `restclient`: Classes for building AS3 declarations.
 Used by `sync_manager` and `status_manager`.